Find Affordable College Courses

 63% Women

 California Institute of Technology is the 2nd most popular school in the nation for students seeking a master's degree in astronomy.
 Each year, around 2,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $56,364 per year, while in-state graduate students, on average, pay $56,364 per year.
-For the 2020-2021 academic year, 16 master's degrees were handed out to astronomy majors at Caltech.
-About 63% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $60,816 per year, while in-state graduate students, on average, pay $60,816 per year.
+During the most recent year for which we have data, 16 people received their master's degree in astronomy from Caltech.
+Around 31% of these students were from an underrepresented racial-ethnic group, and 63% were women.

 #3